| Bowness residents, Heather Moran and Jonathan Smith, survived the

 sport.
 It was great to play at the beach or at barbecues," says

+Jonathan, adding that he met Heather in Australia.
 "When we came back to Calgary, cricket was a way to help attach Heather to her roots."
+The

 couple initially got their feet wet six years ago by watching the team